Information

 Support and advice

-Victim Support Scotland can help you decide whether to join the Victim Notification Scheme, or the CORO Victim Notification Scheme.
+There are organisations that can help you decide whether to join the Victim Notification Scheme or the CORO Victim Notification Scheme:

-If you're joining the Victim Notification Scheme, it may also be able to help you prepare your representations for the Parole Board for Scotland.
+If you're joining the Victim Notification Scheme, they may also be able to help you prepare your representations for the Parole Board for Scotland.

 Further information